Governorship of Phil Murphy: Clean energy

+Murphy set a goal of electrifying 400,000 homes and 20,000 commercial buildings by 2030.

+Murphy created the state's Storage Incentive Program, which will promote 2,000 MW of energy storage installations by 2030.

 Fracking, offshore drilling, and PennEast Pipeline

 Murphy is planning to make permanent a temporary ban on fracking in the state that has been in place since 2010.

 The Trump administration has proposed opening almost all federal waters to offshore drilling, including off the coast of the Jersey Shore, and dividing them into sections and auctioning leases to oil companies.
 The Murphy administration has joined 11 other East Coast states in expressing concern that the plan disregards "vital state interests, economies, and resources".

 The Murphy administration opposes the condemnation state owned properties to construct the PennEast Pipeline.